Student Society in Trondheim

 The Student Society in Trondheim (Studentersamfundet i Trondhjem, Samfundet for short) is Norway's largest student society.

 Besides housing a café, a restaurant, several bars and frequently hosting concerts and other activities (among them Norway's biggest culture festival, UKA), it is an independent organization for all students and teachers in Trondheim, owned fully by its members.
-(At the end of 2011, there are about 9000 members.)
+At the end of 2011, it had around 9000 members.

 Many famous artists have held concerts here.
 Among others, Sex Pistols, Iggy Pop, N.E.R.D., Phoenix, Public Enemy, White Lies, Crystal Fighters, Tom McRae, Motörhead, Suede, Motorpsycho, Dum Dum Boys, In Flames and many, many more.
 Quite a few famous Norwegian bands have started their careers on one of Samfundet's many stages.
 Some examples are Knutsen & Ludvigsen, deLillos and Postgirobygget.